 The top community for mental health

-Community measures of "physical health and well-being can also impact mental health because they can limit or support the way individuals are able to move through their day and interact with their community," Susan L. Polan, the associate executive director of public affairs and advocacy at the American Public Health Association, previously told CNN.
-Polan wasn't involved in the study.
-In the report, poor mental health was associated with higher rates of poverty, inadequate physical activity, heart disease, diabetes and lower life expectancy.
+Community measures of "physical health and well-being can also impact mental health because they can limit or support the way individuals are able to move through their day and interact with their community," Susan L. Polan, associate executive director of public affairs and advocacy at the American Public Health Association, previously told CNN.
+Polan wasn't involved in the research.
+In the report, lower mental health scores were associated with higher rates of poverty, smoking and teen birth rates, and lower life expectancy.

 U.S. News produces the rankings to inform community health officials of best policies and practices for productive, healthy lives, according to the report.